-The total number of registered motor vehicles was 10,482,757 for the year 2017 i.e. about twice the number ten years ago (Table 2.1).
+The total number of registered motor vehicles figured at 11,204,277 for the year 2018 i.e. about twice the number ten years back (Table 2.1).

-Two wheelers constitute bulk of the vehicular traffic on Delhi roads and account for 64% of the total vehicular population.

-The private cars/jeeps constitute 30.07 % share of total registered motorized vehicles.
+Two wheelers constitute bulk of the vehicular traffic on Delhi roads and account for 64.13 % of the total vehicular population share of total registered motorized vehicles.
 In other words, private vehicles constitute around 94% of total registered vehicles in Delhi.
-In contrast, Buses and TSRs constitute only 0.37% and 1.66 % of the total vehicles respectively (Chart-2.1).
+In contrast, buses and TSRs constitute only 0.35% and 1.68 % of the total vehicles respectively (Chart-2.1).